-6) Cost and Core Competencies-We are making progress towards achieving overall cost improvements through design changes, robotics, parts commonality, tier one suppliers and lower cost offshore suppliers.
-In conjunction with these changes, we launched a strategic supply chain initiative to develop suppliers on a global basis.
+6) Cost and Core Competencies-We are continuing to make progress towards achieving cost improvement goals through design and manufacturability changes, robotics, parts commonality, tier one suppliers and lower cost offshore suppliers.
 We continue to review avenues for cost reduction by sourcing to the best value supply chain option.
-We have made progress diversifying our suppliers internationally and within the United States.
-Management expects to leverage our costs as product volumes increase.
+We have made progress and plan to continue diversifying our suppliers internationally and within the United States.
+Management also expects to be able to continue leveraging our costs as product volumes increase.

 Management believes that effective execution in each of these key areas will be necessary to leverage Capstone's promising technology and early market leadership into achieving positive cash flow with growing market presence and improving financial performance.
-Based on our recent progress and assuming achievement of targeted cost reductions, our financial model indicates that we will achieve positive cash flow when we ship approximately 200 units in a quarter, depending on product mix, which is not reflective of what is in our current backlog.
+Based on our recent progress and assuming achievement of targeted cost reductions, our financial model indicates that we will achieve positive cash flow when we ship approximately 200 units in a quarter, depending on an assumed product mix.
+Management believes our manufacturing facilities located in Chatsworth and Van Nuys, California have a combined production capacity of approximately 2,000 units per year, depending on product mix.
+Excluding working capital requirements, management believes we can expand our combined production capacity to approximately 4,000 units per year, depending on product mix, with approximately \$10 to \$15 million of capital expenditures.
+We have not committed to this expansion nor identified a source for its funding, if available.